 How to Store Needles for Hand Sewing

-Hand sewing needles should always be stored securely, out of dampness and away from children and pets.
+Hand sewing needles should always be stored securely, out of dampness, and away from children and pets.
 Storing your needles for hand sewing with thread through the eye will make them easier to find should they fall or become misplaced.

 Many sewists use pill bottles or plastic organizers to hold extra needles.
 You can also thread needles through a ribbon and tack the ribbon to the wall of your sewing area if doing so doesn’t present a safety issue.
 As an aside, never place a needle in your mouth or thread it through your clothing when in a hurry.
 The injury you could incur is not worth the half-second of time saved.

-When it’s time to tackle a sewing project by hand, choosing the right hand sewing needle can either make the task easier or much more difficult.
+When it’s time to tackle a sewing project by hand, choosing the right-hand sewing needle can either make the task easier or much more difficult.
 There really is a hand sewing needle for every occasion.
 Familiarizing yourself with them will make your projects go much more smoothly.

 Now that you have a better idea of which hand sewing needle is right for which job, you’ll be better able to choose the best one for your latest handicraft, and that will make all the difference.

 It’s so important to choose the best hand sewing needles for your projects.
 Using hand needles that are too large can leave unsightly holes in your fabric when they break the finely woven threads.
-If you can hear your needle as it passes through your fabric, choose a smaller needle.
+If you can hear your needle as it passes through your fabric, then choose a smaller needle.
 Similarly, using a needle that’s too short or too blunt is a lesson in frustration and will make your experience more of an aggravation than a fun project.

 You’ll also want to match your thread to the size of your needle’s eye.
 Forcing bulky thread into a slim, delicate eye can break your needle.
 It will also be nearly impossible to tug through your fabric.
-You can find a great hand sewing needles sizes chart from John James here.
+You can find a great hand sewing needle sizes chart from John James here.

 We hope you’ve found this comprehensive guide to hand sewing needles helpful.
 These are tools you’ll likely use over and over again if you’re an enthusiastic sewist.
 Learning the fine points of which needle to use and when will make every project easier and more enjoyable.